 Should a child not be collected they will remain at nursery whilst staff attempt to contact all authorised collectors named on the child's admission form starting with the parents.
-Should the nursery be unable to contact any of the people named one hour after the close of nursery then it would be assumed that a major problem had arisen, and the police would be contacted to find the whereabouts of the main authorised collectors.
+Should the nursery be unable to contact any of the people named one hour after the close of nursery then it would be assumed that a major problem had arisen, and the Children's Social Care team would be contacted to find the whereabouts of the main authorised collectors.